United Kingdom flag with red, white, and blue colors

 Can I get custom socks with my logo for a corporate event?

-Are custom socks worth it for branding?
+Are custom socks worth it for UK B2B branding?

 How do I design custom socks if I don't have a designer?